rcsoccersim/manual/source/coach.rst

 state against the condition, and trying to act on the directives.
 Note: If more than one condition applies to the current situation and the corresponding directives differ, it is up to the player to choose the directive.
 Note that the player should also exercise some discretion in following directives.
-For example, if the only directive which matches is to pass to player 5, but player 5 is well-covered by opponents, the player with the ball may choose to ignore the directive for now.
+For example, if the only directive that matches is to pass to player 5, but player 5 is well-covered by opponents, the player with the ball may choose to ignore the directive for now.